JoaoPauloLousada/uol/cm2005-oop/w10/reports/task_4.md

 ## Current Limitations and Areas for Improvement

 ### 1. Prediction Model Sophistication
-- **Linear Assumption**: Real temperature trends may be non-linear or cyclical
+- **Two-Point Linear Assumption**: Real temperature trends may be non-linear or cyclical
-- **Single Point Regression**: Uses only first and last data points instead of full dataset regression
+- **Minimal Data Usage**: Uses only first and last data points instead of all available historical data
 - **No Seasonality**: Ignores seasonal patterns and cyclical weather variations
 - **Climate Change Acceleration**: Does not account for accelerating climate trends
+- **No Advanced Analytics**: Lacks sophisticated statistical modeling or machine learning approaches

 ### 2. Statistical Robustness
 - **No Confidence Intervals**: Predictions lack uncertainty quantification